kg4ydw/noacli/documentation/screenshots.md

   the context for two of them, and the third is the live incremental search.
 The dock colors are selected from the dock context menu.
 * There are two custom button docks.
+* The log output window has one line of new output that hasn't been seen yet.

 The main noacli window is reconfigurable, and the configurations can be named and saved: